Submit support requests and browse self-service resources.

 So, how prevalent is COBOL?
 There are over 200 billion lines of COBOL code running on mainframes.
 This represents a huge investment in complex business rules developed over decades.
 These rules are what has run core business functions for many years.
 Enormous risks to the business are common when someone tries to recode these in a modern languages for cloud deployment.
 Which is why exposing those rules, as is, to the cloud through the use of modern APIs is often faster, easier, and a much safer solution.

 If you put off your mainframe digital transformation, even for a few years, you may not be able to find developers to work on your mainframe.
 Honestly, you risk not being able to locate source code, access applications, or even understand how your mainframe runs.
 It goes without saying that troubleshooting, fixing, or replacing a mainframe application or systems in the long-term could become impossible.
 The cost to the enterprise in this scenario would be vast.

-With Sola, you can embrace a hybrid cloud approach through API management to go from mainframe to cloud in a matter of days.
+With Sola, you can embrace a hybrid cloud approach through API management to go from mainframe to cloud with APIs in a matter of days.
 This has allowed our customers to leverage millions of dollars in existing mainframe investments while building out their API portfolio.
 Additionally, Sola runs entirely on the mainframe.
 This eliminates the need for unreliable and expensive middleware.
 This also makes maintaining and troubleshooting simpler due to fewer moving parts.
 Naturally, it can also run off the mainframe as well.

 In short, Sola delivers: